GanbaruTobi/blog/content/python_f_strings_exec.md

 ## Python under the Hood

-To display the bytecode (disassembly) of a function in Python, you can use the dis module.
-The dis module provides a disassembler for Python bytecode, allowing you to inspect the low-level instructions executed by the Python interpreter.
+To display the bytecode (disassembly) of a function in Python, you can utilize the dis module.
+The dis module offers a disassembler for Python bytecode, enabling you to examine the low-level instructions executed by the Python interpreter.

 Lets do this for a new-style f-string:
 ![dis execution](./images/disone.png)

 What we can see here is that test0 is not a string constant, but being evaluated at runtime.
-Now this sounds like an eval() code, but lets do some thats to show u that its not so easy:
+Now this sounds like an eval() code, but lets do some tests to show you that its not so easy:

 ```python
 import dis